MIAGroupUT/CoW_topology_extraction/README.md

 ![alt](method.png)

 ## Results
-Results are automatically saved in the `/results` folder after running the
+Results are automatically saved in the `/results` folder after running `/scripts/extract_topology.py`.
+The SIRE vectorfields are saved as `.npy` files in `/results/SIRE_filtered` and a minimal intensity projection as well as the coordinates of the paths are saved as `.png` and `.pkl` files respectively under `/results/paths`.